dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 ## CQL Temporal filters

-Temporal filtering in CQL is enabled via temporal literals and conditions.
+Temporal filtering in CQL is provided using temporal literals and conditions.

 **Temporal literal** values may be dates or timestamps:
 ```